Henrkkn/Henrkkn/README.md

 Upcoming projects:
 - ARIMA forecasting with ML on Tesla Stock
-- Theta Forecasting with ML fort the financial world
+- Theta Forecasting with ML for the financial useage
 - LTSM Forecasting in the stock market
 - Deepdive into Exponentially Weighted Moving Average (EWMA) for Forecasting
 - Gradient Boosting Decision Tree